w-mcilhagga/opengl/triangles/triangle3/README.md

 This one is just playing around, in the "oh, you can do that too" mode.

 It initially shows two triangles, one behind the other (so you can't see the second).
-If you click the mouse, the front triangles moves to where the mouse is.
+If you click the mouse, the front triangle moves to where the mouse is.
 Demonstrates:
-* haveing two vertex array buffers, one for each object
+* having two vertex array buffers, one for each object
 * changing the data in a  vertex buffer.

-Most of the code is the same as `triangle2.py`, with the following xhanges:
+Most of the code is the same as `triangle2.py`, with the following changes:

 ```python
 # TRIANGLE1